sourav2002/DataStructure-And-Algo/README.md

 - Used to represent web pages and links by search engines.
 Web pages on the internet are linked to each other by hyperlinks.
 Each page is a vertex and the hyperlink between two pages is an edge.
 Used for Page Ranking in Google.
 - Used to represent locations and routes in GPS.
 Locations are vertices and the routes connecting locations are edges.
 Used to calculate the shortest route between two locations.

+# 9. Trie
+A **trie** is a tree-like information retrieval data structure whose nodes store the letters of an alphabet.
+It is also known as a digital tree or a radix tree or prefix tree.

+**Trie** is an efficient information retrieval data structure.
+Using Trie, search complexities can be brought to optimal limit (key length).
+If we store keys in binary search tree, a well balanced BST will need time proportional to M * log N, where M is maximum string length and N is number of keys in tree. **Using Trie, we can search the key in O(M) time**.

+### Types of Trie
+**1. Standard Trie** : It is an ordered tree like data structure.
+- Each node but the root is labeled with a character.
+- The children of a node are alphabetically ordered.
+- The The paths from the external node to the root yield the strings of S.
+- The last node of every key or word is used to mark the end of word or node.

+**2. Compressed Trie** : It is used to achieve space optimization.
+A Compressed Trie is an advanced version of the standard trie.
+- Tires with nodes of degree at least 2
+- It consists of grouping, re-grouping and un-grouping of keys of characters.
+- While performing the **insertion** operation, it may be required to **un-group** the already grouped characters.
+- While performing the **deletion** operation, it may be required to **re-group** the already grouped characters.
+- Obtained by standard tries by compressing  chains of redundant  nodes.

+**3. Suffix Trie** : A Suffix Trie is an advanced version of the compressed trie.
+- A suffix tire is a compressed trie for all the suffixes of a text.
+- Suffix tire are a space-efficient data structure to store a string that allows many kinds of queries to be answered quickly.
+### Application of Trie
+With Trie, we can insert and find strings in O(L) time where L represent the length of a single word.
+This is obviously faster than BST.
+This is also faster than Hashing because of the ways it is implemented.
+We do not need to compute any hash function.
+Another advantage of Trie is, we can easily print all words in alphabetical order which is not easily possible with hashing.
+1. Auto Complete
+2. Spell Checkers
+3. Longest Prefix Matching
+4. Browser History

 The reference is taken from [this link](https://towardsdatascience.com/8-common-data-structures-every-programmer-must-know-171acf6a1a42) - Sourav Saini😊